ComputationalBiology-CS-CU/prob_tensor_decomp/python/README.md

 4. gene\_tss.txt

 In terms of initializing the Individual factor matrix and the Tissue factor matrix, we will do the PCA on Sample x Gene matrix, and then re-construct the Tissue x Individual x Factor tensor from the Sample factor matrix.
 For this small tensor, for each factor (assuming they are independent in initialization), we will do incomplete PCA with R script "pre\_init.R".
 We need to download "fX\_tissue\_indiv.txt" data from cluster "./data\_inter/" to local "./result/temp/", and the script will generate "fX\_tissue.txt" and "fX\_indiv.txt" in the same location.
 Then we can upload these two source data into cluster "./data\_inter/", and then run the second session of "pre\_init.py".
 By now we should have done all the initialization.

+# 2. Tensor2 (Jul.19)

+Since the MVN couldn't converge on real data, I will try non-MVN prior on the decomposition (see more details in docs).
+This is still promising, since this is part of Spike and Slab prior, and also we can try other priors on the model.

+Script: sampler\_mw\_2.py

+This phase is called tensor2 (for codes and docs).